Elizabeth Olsen says she was spoiled by sisters Mary-Kate and Ashley Olsen - KESQ

 In 2011, she made her film debut in “Martha Marcy May Marlene” and has since starred in “Kill Your Darlings,” “WandaVision” and “Very Good Girls.”

-“WandaVision” earned her an Emmy-nomination for leading role in the television series last year.
+“WandaVision” earned Elizabeth Olsen an Emmy nomination for leading role in the television series last year.

 The-CNN-Wire